-&lt;sup>87 See section 18A(1)(a), (b), (bA) and (c).
+87 See section 18A(1)(a), (b), (bA) and (c).

-&lt;sup>88 See Basic Guide to Tax-Deductible Donations for the basic requirements for obtaining and retaining approval under section 18A as well as the Tax Exemption Guide for Public Benefit Organisations in South Africa.
+88 For commentary on the basic requirements for obtaining and retaining approval under section 18A, see the Basic Guide to Section 18A Approval for comprehensive commentary, see the Tax Exemption Guide for Public Benefit Organisations in South Africa.